kothaiRaja/Variantcalling-and-Genefusion/README.md

 ### ** Easy User defined Parameters**
 Users are able to easily define the path to the reference files(if available).
 Even if the reference files are unavailable, the pipeline fetched all the reference files by executing the processes.
-Running the build_reference_main.nl pipeline, the paths to all the required reference files are written to config file which is used for main.nl pipeline execution.
+Running the build_reference_main.nf pipeline, the paths to all the required reference files are written to config file which is used for main.nl pipeline execution.

 ---